-- As of November, 39 people have died from vaping-related lung injuries.
+- As of January 2020, dozens of people have died from vaping-related lung injuries.

 In September 2019, a man died after contracting acute respiratory distress syndrome (ARDS) from vaping.
 He had normal lung function when he began vaping in May, but died just five months later.

 - CEO of JUUL Labs stepped down September 25, 2019 to be replaced by a senior executive of the Big Tobacco company Altria.

 - Washington police officer, Charles Wilcoxen, filed a vape lawsuit after falling ill from vaping-related lipoid pneumonia.

 - The sale and distribution of flavored or counterfeit vaping products have been banned in some states, including California, Michigan, New York, and Massachusetts.